awslabs/aws-saas-boost/docs/user-guide.md

 ```
 Here you'll notice that the AWS SaaS Boost code supplies various parameters that are used to classify the metrics.
 This extra data is essential to enabling more detailed analytics of your tenant activity.

 While the expressiveness of the metrics API enables richer data, including calls of this size directly in your code would be invasive to the functionality and readability of your code.
 The expectation is that you would create wrappers/helper that would hide away most of the detail shown here.
-Instead, the much of the context can be inferred from the state of the code being executed.
+Instead, much of the context can be inferred from the state of the code being executed.
 Ideally, each metric call (when wrapped) would fit on a single line in your environment.

 ### Building Dashboards
 The data aggregated by the metrics and analytics module of AWS SaaS Boost can be surfaced through any BI tool that can sit on top of Amazon Redshift.
-To simplify your path to dashboards, AWS has setup Amazon QuickSight.
+To simplify your path to dashboards, AWS has set up Amazon QuickSight.

 As you begin publishing data, you can access QuickSight from the AWS Console and begin creating the analytics views that help you analyze the business and technical trends of your SaaS environment.